What Is a Risk Matrix?

 When the risk analysis is complete, it’s necessary to compare the estimated risks against the risk criteria of the organisation.

-Risk criteria may include, for example, cost, health, safety, environmental standards, legal requirements, socioeconomic factors, and the concerns of stakeholders.
+Risk criteria may include, for example, cost, health, safety, environmental standards, legal requirements, socioeconomic factors, and stakeholders’ concerns.

 Risk evaluation supports decisions regarding the significance of a risk to the organisation and whether a specific risk should be accepted, controlled, or mitigated.